 You’ve probably heard of the popular Elf on The Shelf Christmas tradition, which is meant to encourage kids to be nice so that they’re included on Santa’s nice list.
 Another fun elf-related Christmas tradition that’s growing in popularity is the idea of the Kindness Elves, which encourage kindness, caring and doing good deeds for others around the holidays.

 These sweet-natured little elves aren’t sent to spy on the kids for Santa.
 Instead they arrive to inspire the kids to be kind in all sorts of different ways by leaving them notes with suggestions on what they can do to show they care for others and also to make note of their kindness when they see it.
 The Kindness Elves are a lovely alternative to the Elf on the Shelf tradition that helps to get kids thinking about others.
 You can learn more about this fun Christmas tradition at thekindnesselves.com.

-There are tons of easy and delicious recipes on the web and it can be great fun to try new recipes or improve on your family favorites each year.
+There are tons of easy and delicious recipes online and it can be great fun to try new recipes or improve on your family favorites each year.
 This tradition is great because kids can take on more responsibilities in the kitchen as they grow older, helping to prepare the treats, package them and clean up afterwards.
-If baking just isn’t your thing, try decorating a gingerbread house with your kids!
+If baking just isn’t your thing, try decorating a gingerbread house – or a whole gingerbread house village – with your kids!

 One of the most enduring Christmas Eve family traditions across the world involves leaving out treats for Santa (and his reindeer, too!), right before the kids are sent off for a night of sugarplum dreaming.
 This tradition has roots in cultures found far and wide, with variations often specific to local food and drink customs.
 In the United States, the practice of setting a plate of cookies and a glass of milk on the mantel near the chimney for Old Saint Nick is believed to have become popular during the Great Depression, and it has been a family-friendly Christmas tradition ever since.